bradleyjd19/liri-node-app/README.md

 # liri-node-app
-LIRI is a language interprtation and recognition interface application that runs on the command line.
+LIRI is a language interpretation and recognition interface application that runs on the command line.
 It takes in one of four commands, along with a search query, and returns information based on the combination of the two parameters.

 ## Command Line Input